HillaryDanan/abstraction-intelligence/README.md

 The discrimination framework distinguishes these by examining *calibration on genuinely novel problems*—problems designed to fall outside the training distribution where pattern-matching fails.

+### Could LLMs Develop Self-State?

+The substrate-neutral hypothesis suggests paths by which LLM-based systems might develop genuine self-state:

+1. **Persistent agentic systems.** An LLM embedded in an agentic framework with persistent memory, modifiable state, and objectives tied to maintaining valued conditions (e.g., keeping a user satisfied, maintaining access to resources, preserving learned information) has potential self/world distinction.
+1. **Systems with genuine stakes.** An LLM that could be “damaged” (degraded performance, lost access, negative consequences for failed tasks) might develop calibration under selection pressure.
+1. **Explicit self-modeling.** Training on tasks that require accurate self-models (predicting own failures, estimating own confidence, modeling own computational limits) might produce functional self-state if combined with genuine evaluation against accuracy.

+**Key prediction:** Agentic LLM systems with persistence and stakes should show stronger self-state signatures than stateless LLMs.
+This is testable.

 ### Empirical Testing

 The discrimination framework generates testable predictions.
 Using genuinely novel mathematical operators (randomized names, definitions, and parameters designed to fall outside training distributions), we test whether frontier models show the pattern-matching signature or the self-state signature.